travis-ci/docs-travis-ci-com/user/customizing-the-build.md

 ### Authentication

-To use Git LFS, you may need to additionally configure authentication with GitHub, e.g.:
+To use Git LFS with private repositories, you need to additionally configure authentication with GitHub, e.g.:

 ```
 before_install: